 The Burren National Park is open all year round and is free to access.
-There is no charge to park in the lay-by at the start of the trails.

 The National Parks and Wildlife Service is delighted to announce the recommencement of the Free Bus Service to the Burren National Park for the 2015 season.
 From Friday 1st May until Thursday 27th August the bus service will operate from the Information Point in Corofin through the National Park.
 The bus will run from 10.15 to 18.00 seven days a week and will provide access to various sections of the National Park.